top of page

 2.)
 TEACHING FIREARMS IS A CALLING, NOT A BUSINESS.

 Concern over making a firearms training program a commercial success carries with it pressure to compromise program content in order to sell courses.
 All of the common problems we have seen develop with private instruction programs (as distinct from agency programs) have been at least in part the result of economic pressure imposed when someone decides they need to make a profitable business out of teaching.
-This does not mean that one cannot have a quality training program in the context of a business; there are many who have made a living at it without compromising the training.
+This does not mean that one cannot have a quality training program in the context of a business; there are many who have made a living at it without seriously compromising the training.
 What it does mean is one must be constantly aware of the potential adverse effects of economic pressure to recruit students.

 Education and training are work.
 We all know that work is a “hard sell” to the uninitiated.
 One who puts themself in a position where they are unable to easily walk away from potential revenue will be forced to “sell” harder.
 At that point one must make a choice.